Ecatepec de Morelos: Aztec Era

 During the Aztec empire, the Mexicas used the town to control trade routes going north.

 Spanish rule and Independence

+Ecatepec was granted by Hernan Cortés, to Aztec princess Mariana Leonor Moctezuma as an encomienda (landed estate) in 1527.
 Ecatepec was considered a "República de Indios" (Indian Republic) in 1560, allowing it to maintain some autonomy and keeping the succession of tlatoanis or chiefs.
 However, in the first part of the 17th century this was changed to a mayorship, with the Spanish administrating, along with the communities of Zumpango and Xalostoc.

 National hero José María Morelos y Pavón was executed in Ecatepec in 1815 by the Spanish Army during the Mexican War of Independence.
 The house in which he was executed is now a museum, Museo Casa de Morelos.

 The municipality was officially created on October 13, 1874.
 On October 1, 1877, San Cristóbal Ecatepec was declared a village and "de Morelos" was added to its name.

 Contemporary events

 Ecatepec experienced exponential population growth from 1970, as a result of rural migration to the Valley of Mexico.
 The seat was declared a city on December 1, 1980, and, by 2010, it had become the most populated municipality in the country.
 Population growth has stagnated since then.

 The Roman Catholic Diocese of Ecatepec is the newest in the country, erected on June 28, 1995, around the Sagrado Corazón de Jesús Cathedral.

 In April 1995, the remains of a mammoth were found in Colonia Ejidos de San Cristóbal, where the ancient lakes of Xaltocan-Ecatepec and Texcoco came together and where the Aztecs build a dam to keep the fresh and salty waters separate.
 The bones were dated to around 10,500 BC.

 In February 2016, Pope Francis celebrated mass in the city in front of a crowd of 300,000.
 The Pope's message was one of encouragement and opposition to the violence and drug trade in the region.